Gustavo S. Oderich

-Gustavo S. Oderich is a Brazilian American vascular and endovascular surgeon who serves as a professor and chief of vascular and endovascular surgery, and is the director of the Advanced Endovascular Aortic Program at McGovern Medical School at The University of Texas Health Science Center at Houston and Memorial Hermann Health System.
-He previously served as chair of vascular and endovascular division at the Mayo Clinic in Rochester, Minnesota.
+Gustavo S. Oderich is a Brazilian American vascular and endovascular surgeon who serves as the Michael E. DeBakey Distinguished Chair in Surgery, Professor of Surgery and Chief of the Division of Vascular Surgery and Endovascular Therapy at Baylor College of Medicine.
 Oderich is recognized for his work in minimally invasive endovascular surgery and research in fenestrated and branched stent-graft technology to treat complex aortic aneurysms and dissections.

 Education

 Originally from Brazil, Oderich received his medical degree, followed by a surgical residency at the Universidade Federal do Rio Grande do Sul in 1990 to 1997 in Porto Alegre, Brazil.
 He completed a vascular surgery research fellowship at the University of Utah in 1998, then continued his clinical residency training in general surgery at the Mayo Clinic from 1999 to 2004.
 Upon completing his residency program, he trained in a vascular surgery fellowship, also at the Mayo Clinic from 2005 to 2006, followed by an extended fellowship in advanced endovascular repair at the Cleveland Clinic Foundation in 2007.